NCAR/ccpp-framework/doc/CCPPtechnical/source/Glossary.rst

       time-splitting) in a section of an atmospheric model that is distinct from the dynamical core in the code organization

-   Standalone CCPP build
-      A CCPP build type that enables the use of only CCPP-compliant physics, as opposed to the hybrid CCPP build.
-The build type can be dynamic or static

    Standard_name
       Variable names based on CF conventions (http://cfconventions.org) that are uniquely identified by the *CCPP-compliant* schemes and provided by a host model

    Static CCPP build
-      A standalone build type in which the *CCPP-Framework* and the *CCPP-physics* libraries are statically linked to the executable and only the suites determined at compile time can be invoked at runtime.
+      A build type in which the *CCPP-Framework* and the *CCPP-physics* libraries are statically linked to the executable and only the suites determined at compile time can be invoked at runtime.
 This build type is only available for the UFS Atmosphere